 El Toro High School prides itself on being able to offer extra-curricular activities that interests all students on campus.
-Whether students are interested in baking, collecting donations for disabled athletes, discussing anime, or volunteering in senior homes, there is a club for them.
-El Toro has Service Clubs, focused on community service, Curricular Clubs, focused on academics, and Non-Curricular Clubs, focused on a varsity of topics not associated with academia.
+Whether students are interested in computer science, drama, hunger awareness, discussing anime, or making origami, there is a club for them.
+El Toro has Service Clubs, focused on community service, Curricular Clubs, focused on academics, and Non-Curricular Clubs, focused on a variety of topics not associated with academia.
 Students are able to join these clubs at the Club Rush event at the beginning of the school year, as well as throughout the school year.
-Students that wish to create their own club must visit the Activities Office before Club Rush in order to collect paperwork and attend meetings.
+Students that wish to create their own club must visit the Activities Office before Club Rush in order to collect paperwork and obtain an advisor.

 All El Toro students are encouraged to join a variety of clubs in order to build lifelong skills and friendships.

 Saddleback Valley Unified School District is committed to equal opportunity for all individuals in education.
 The district programs and activities shall be free from discrimination based on age, disability, gender, gender identity/expression, nationality, race or ethnicity, religion, sexual orientation, or association with a person or group with one or more of these actual or perceived characteristics equal rights and opportunities.
 Married, pregnant and parenting students shall have the same educational and extracurricular opportunities as all students.
 Expecting and parenting students retain the right to participate in any comprehensive school or educational alternative programs for which they would otherwise be eligible.
 The District shall promote programs that ensure that these discriminatory practices are eliminated in all District activities.